Clinical Professor of Rehabilitation Medicine

 Physical Medicine and Rehabilitation

-My specialty is physical medicine and rehabilitation, or physiatry.
+My specialty is physical medicine and rehabilitation (PM&R), or physiatry.
 My clinical expertise includes the rehabilitation management of patients with significant brain injury due to trauma or stroke, spinal cord injury, and major multiple trauma.
 In addition, my practice specializes in simple as well as complex musculoskeletal impairments including extremity injuries, arthritis, and neck and back pain.
 I am one of the few physicians in the Western New York area that is board certified in electro diagnostic medicine.
 As a result, I do electromyography (EMG) and nerve conduction velocity (NCV) studies on referral from physicians throughout Western New York.
 Two additional procedures I perform are Botox injections for spasticity management after brain injury and spinal cord injury and prolotherapy.